- Chart

 Threats

-- Economic downturns impacting consumer spending on discretionary items.
+- Economic downturns impacting consumer discretionary spending

 Competitors and Market Share